semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 **Controls**

-- Submit (confirms the action, then we take the user to the page where he was going).
+- Submit (confirms the action, then we take the user to the page where they were going).
-- Captcha (confirms the action, then we take the user to the page where he was going).
+- Captcha (confirms the action, then we take the user to the page where they were going).

 @## Payment cannot be accepted